thumbnail

 Anti-Cheat

 For public servers, we recommend using anti-cheat plugins, preferably a well-designed premium one, to protect your server against cheaters.
+Spartan AntiCheat is our premium recommendation since it is highly regarded by a lot of developers and server owners.
+For free options, a popular choice is NoCheatPlus.

 While your mileage may vary, premium anti-cheat programs typically have better protection against popular threats like KillAura and NoKnockback.
 For this reason we recommend going the extra mile if fully preventing cheating is important to you.

-For paid premium options, our recommendation is Spartan AntiCheat.
 You can download Spartan AntiCheat here.

 Conclusion

+There you have it folks!
+That’s our guide on how to protect your Minecraft server through vanilla settings and plugins.
 While each server is different, these options are great ways to ensure your server is secure and offers the gameplay experience you’re looking for.

 Don’t Miss It: Best Minecraft Seeds in 1.16.2

+But of course, there will always be new threats, and new security options around the corner.
 With this in mind, feel free to ask any questions or share your thoughts in the comments below!

 Get Started with a